vsrinivas/fuchsia/getting_started.md

 yellow at the top of the screen.
 You can switch to the next tab using Alt-Tab on the keyboard.

-- Tab zero is the console and displays the boot and application log.
+- Tab zero is the console and displays the boot and component log.
 - Tabs 1, 2 and 3 contain shells.
-- Tabs 4 and higher contain applications you've launched.
+- Tabs 4 and higher contain components you've launched.

 Note: to select tabs, you may need to enter "console mode".
 See the next section for details.

-### Launch a graphical application
+### Launch a graphical component

 QEMU does not support Vulkan and therefore cannot run our graphics stack.

-Most graphical applications in Fuchsia use the [Mozart](https://fuchsia.googlesource.com/garnet/+/master/bin/ui/) system compositor.
-You can launch such applications, commonly found in `/system/apps`, like this:
+Most graphical components in Fuchsia use the [Mozart](https://fuchsia.googlesource.com/garnet/+/master/bin/ui/) system compositor.
+You can launch such components, commonly found in `/system/apps`, like this:

 ```
 launch spinning_square_view